San

 Francisco was rebuilt from scratch after the great earthquake of 1906.

-Finding a good meal in Chinatown is not as difficult as it may seem, as
+Finding a good meal in Chinatown is not as difficult as it may appear at first, as

 along Grant Street there are souvenir shops and restaurants with